zbrusso2/git_exercise/README.md

 Step 3) Use your favorite text editor to edit the file

-Step 4) Commit and push the new file back to your repository
+Step 4) Add, commite, and push the new file back to your repository

 Step 5) Send a pull request to the project owner